Mobius3-3/openFiestaTalk/summary/event1.md

 ## writer info
 ALEXIS PONS
-> Head of Global and General Partner at Maybe electronics, a software and hardware company developing AI technology solutions for learning languages and education programs.
+> Head of Global and General Partner at Maybe electronics, a software and hardware company developing AI technology solutions for learning languages and education programs.</br>
-Prior to joining Maybe, Alexis was the CEO of MiH Innovation a Shenzhen based product development consultancy founded to bring startup hardware products from concept to consumer.
+Prior to joining Maybe, Alexis was the CEO of MiH Innovation a Shenzhen based product development consultancy founded to bring startup hardware products from concept to consumer. </br>
 Additionally, he ran the first deployment of the Startup Department at 3NOD Group Shenzhen.
 Alexis earned his dual Master¡¯s degree in Management and Marketing - Strategy from ISG Paris Business School.

 ## speech info
 Alex introduced features of his company and the strong competitive power of their products.
 Main content of his speech is as follow: